-Note - This utility runs on the SC and does not replace the need for routine and timely backups of domain operating system and domain application data.
+Note - This utility runs on the SC and does not replace the need for routine and timely backups of SC and domain operating systems; and domain application data.

 Whenever changes are made to the SMS environment, for example, by adding boards to or removing boards from a domain, you must run smsbackup again in order to maintain a current backup file for the system controller.